Konul Nurullayeva: National Assembly (Milli Majlis)

 During the election of parliamentarians of the 6th convocation of the National Assembly of the Republic of Azerbaijan held on February 9, 2020, Konul Nurullayeva was elected as the Member of Parliament from Nizami District First Constituency No.24 as a politically neutral candidate.
 She is a member of the Committees on “Family, Women, and Children” and “Youth and Sports” of the National Assembly, as well as the Head of the working group on Azerbaijani-Croatian Inter-parliamentary Relations.

 Starting from April 2020, Konul Nurullayeva is a member of the Azerbaijani delegation to the Parliamentary Assembly of the Council of Europe (PACE).
 She represents Azerbaijan in the PACE Committees on “Social Relations, Health, and Sustainable Development” and “Equality and Non-Discrimination”.

 Youth Movements

-Konul Nurullayeva was a Member of the Advisory Board of the “IRELI” All-Republican Youth Movement - one of the largest youth organizations in Azerbaijan, founded in 2005.
+Konul Nurullayeva was a Member of the Advisory Board of the “IRELI” Nationwide Youth Movement - one of the largest youth organizations in Azerbaijan, founded in 2005.
 In 2008, she was the Chairman of the Organizing Committee for the reorganization of the “IRELI” Public Union and a member of the Board of the new organization.
 Being one of the first members of the Youth Parliament of Azerbaijan, she actively participated in the various debates.